 Employees who must use a prescription drug or over-the-counter medication that causes adverse side effects (e.g., drowsiness, impaired reflexes or reaction time) or may affect ability to perform work in a safe and productive manner must notify his or her supervisor prior to starting work or operating City equipment.

 A Division Head or Fire Administration, under reasonable suspicion, may relieve an employee from duty if it is determined that a medication is causing impairment to an employee’s ability to perform the functions of his or her job.
-The employee will be required to utilize his/her accrued sick or leave time until such time that the employee is no longer impaired by the medication.
+The employee will be required to utilize their accrued sick or leave time until such time that the employee is no longer impaired by the medication.
 If the employee runs out of leave time, they will then be placed in an unpaid leave status.

 TYPES OF TESTING